 The purpose of this webpage is to store relevant information for parents about the Coronavirus COVID-19 and the impact it is having in school.
 It is intended to be a useful reference point for accurate information and guidance.

-Restoration Risk Assessment August 2020
+School Risk Assessment

 The most important symptoms of coronavirus (COVID-19) are recent onset of any of the following: